Engee documentation

 Pt = (4*pi)^3*B*Ts/tau/rcs/lambda^2*maxrange^4*dbterm;

-The required peak transmit power is approximately 45 kilowatts.
-For reliability, use a peak transmit power of 50 kilowatts when modelling the transmitter.
-To keep the phase of the pulsed signals constant, set the CoherentOnTransmit property to true.
-Since the transmitter operates in monostatic mode (transmit-receive), set the InUseOutputPort property to true to record the transmitter status.
+The required peak transmission power is approximately 45 kilowatts.
+To ensure reliability, use a peak power of 50 kilowatts when simulating the transmitter.
+To maintain a constant phase of the pulse signals, set the CoherentOnTransmit property to true.
+Since the transmitter operates in monostatic mode (transmit-receive), set the InUseOutputPort property to true to record the status of the transmitter.

 In [ ]: